Introduction Gantry Girder

 Crane Girders are the girders that carry hand-operated or electrically operated overhead cranes industrial buildings such as factories, workshops, steelworks, etc. to lift heavy materials, equipment, etc., and to take them from one location to the other, within the building.

 Web stiffeners can be explained as the pairs of small blocks, cut out from panels that are usually nailed to the joist web in order to stiffen a deep web, which increases the reaction capacity or can accommodate a special connector.

 Where is gantry girder used?

-Gantry Girder is used at a manufacturing plant,for efficiently provide an overhead traveling of crane to transport heavy components of machines from one place to another place.
+Gantry Girder is used at a manufacturing plant, to efficiently provide an overhead traveling crane to transport heavy components of machines from one place to another place.

-What is difference between plate girder and gantry girder?
+What is the difference between a plate girder and a gantry girder?